dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ## Tokenomics

 Tokenomics are sometimes the most important consideration to have when investing in a specific cryptocurrency or token.
-These describe how the token supply will be or currently is distributed, how much the liquidity providers, users and the community will get, how much the investors and developers get, how long it'll take for the token supply to be fully diluted, etc.
+These describe how the token supply will be or currently is distributed, how much the liquidity providers, users and the community, the investors and developers will get, how long it'll take for the token supply to be fully diluted, among other things.

-The best tokenomics will have several features:
+The _best_ tokenomics will have several features:

-- Application features or incentives that create demand for the token
+- Application features or incentives that create demand for the token.

-- A non-one-sided distribution of the token, where investors, while still get a significant portion of the supply, don't completely swallow it
+- A fair distribution of the token, where investors, while still get a significant portion of the supply, don't completely swallow it.

-- Application features that encourage locking the token for an extended period of time in exchange for benefits like additional rewards for providing liquidity
+- Application features that encourage locking the token for an extended period of time in exchange for benefits like additional rewards for providing liquidity.

 - A slow enough release schedule as to not absolutely overwhelm and flood the market with tokens.
-Inflation should be controlled, if existent
+Inflation should be controlled, if present.

-- A mechanism to remove tokens from the supply, either by locking the tokens or by straight up burning them
+- A mechanism to remove tokens from the supply, either by locking the tokens or by straight up burning them.

 The token will have as much demand as the project is able to attract liquidity right?
-Except that with bad tokenomics it doesn't even matter if the project attracts a monstruous amount of liquidity, investing in the token is **not worth it**.
+Except that with bad tokenomics it doesn't matter if the project attracts a monstruous amount of liquidity, investing in the token will **not be worth it**.

 Before strongly judging a project's tokenomics and making a choice, consider that they are **not fixed**, tokenomics can change, new locking mechanisms or incentives can be created.
-The great thing about an economy powered by permissionless immutable code is that we can build on top of that code, we can upgrade that code in future deployments (as previous deployments are immutable), we can create additional contracts to create new modules on top of currently built code.
-This makes considering tokens with subpar or straight up terrible performance in terms of returns a potential attractive investment given that an interesting or worthwhile upgrade is introduced.
+The great thing about an economy powered by permissionless immutable code is that we can build on top of that code, we can upgrade that code in future deployments (as previous deployments are immutable), we can create additional new modules on top of currently built code.
+This makes considering tokens with subpar or straight up terrible performance in terms of returns a potential attractive long-term investment if an interesting or worthwhile upgrade is introduced.

 Let's look at some example tokenomics, outline strenghts and weaknesses and perhaps consider some possible future changes to the tokenomics or future mechanics to be introduced that could possibly remedy poor price action and performance vs ETH or BTC.

 ### Example: Uniswap tokenomics

 Uniswap is a DEX, it allows users to trade assets in a permissionless manner, as well as create trading pairs and provide liquidity to existing trading pairs.
 Uniswap released their token in Q4 2020 through an *airdrop*<a onclick="captureSection('#example-uniswap-tokenomics')" href="#glossary"><sup>[5]</sup></a>.
-The airdrop gave away 400 UNI tokens to each and every wallet that ever interacted with the protocol, whether the trade was successful or the transaction executing the trade failed.
+The airdrop gave away 400 UNI tokens to each and every wallet that ever interacted with the protocol, whether the trade was successful or the transaction failed.

 #### UNI token distribution